obah2008/Mini-Projects/Phishing simulation.md

 ![image](https://github.com/user-attachments/assets/58015910-58fe-4bad-9a4f-fb67f454ffaa)

 Step 2: Crafting the Phishing Email
-Creating the email template: This is the actual email that will be sent to the target.
-On the **Email Templates** menu Create a new template.
-Chose a template name, envelope sender and subject.
-Obtain a Legitimate Email Template and paste it into the **Email content** section.
+Creating the Email Template: This is the actual email that will be sent to the target.
+On the Email Templates menu, create a new template.
+Choose a template name, envelope sender, and subject.
+Obtain a legitimate email template and paste it into the Email Content section.